rakib2067/Typescript/README.md

 ### Method Overriding

-Sometimes we want to override methods from parent classes
+Sometimes we want to modify methods from parent classes

 This can be done through the use of overriding: